BMO Tower (Chicago)

 The project is managed by Convexity Properties and Riverside Investment and Development.
-The building serves as the headquarters for BMO USA, the U.S. commercial banking subsidiary of the Bank of Montreal, and was opened in Spring 2022.
+The building serves as the headquarters for BMO Bank, the U.S. commercial banking subsidiary of the Bank of Montreal, and was opened in Spring 2022.

 Development and construction

 Prior to construction, the site was the location of an Amtrak-owned parking lot.
 Plans for the development were announced in early 2019, and construction began later that year in December.
 The designs for the tower included terraced setbacks and V-shaped structural frames.
 Plans also called for a 1.5-acre public park, and a renovation of the upper floors of the Union Station into a 400-room hotel.

 In August 2020, the structure began vertical construction.
 In April 2021, the final beam of the structure was laid at a ceremony attended by Chicago Mayor Lori Lightfoot.